Normal Approximation in Large Network Models

-Second, conditional on the types of generation $t-1$, the point processes that constitute generation $t$ are independent.
 We can interpret $\mathfrak{X}^D_{r}(x,z)$ as a tree network.
 The root of the tree, corresponding to the first generation of the process, consists of a single node (particle) of type $(x,z)$.
-Its neighbors are its offspring, which constitute the second generation and are nodes with types distributed according to the Poisson point process described above.
-Then conditional on the types of the second generation, each node in the second generation of type $(x',z')$ independently generates neighbors with types distributed as the Poisson point process above.
+Its neighbors are its offspring, which constitute the second generation and have types distributed according to the Poisson point process described above.
+Conditional on the types of the second generation, each node in the second generation of type $(x',z')$ independently generates neighbors with types distributed as the Poisson point process above.
 These constitute the third generation.
 The process is repeated indefinitely.
 Let $\abs{\mathfrak{X}^D_r(x,z)}$ denote the number of particles ultimately generated, which may be infinite.
-We write $(x',z') \in \mathfrak{X}^D_r(x,z)$ to mean that $(x',z')$ is a type of a particle generated at some point in the process, and taking the union over all such $(x',z')$ means we collect all particle types into a set.
+We write $(x',z') \in \mathfrak{X}^D_r(x,z)$ to mean that $(x',z')$ is a type of a particle generated at some point in the process, viewing $\mathfrak{X}^D_r(x,z)$ as the set of all such particles.

-We next define a ``fixed-depth'' branching process, which is required to terminate after a given number of generations.
+We next define a ``fixed-depth'' branching process, which is required to terminate at a predetermined generation.
 Recalling the definitions in \autoref{Vc}, let